sachin-johnson/College-Majors-Versus-Earning-Potential/README.md

-# College major versus earning potential
+# College Majors Versus Earning Potential

 For this project we'll be working with a dataset on the job outcomes of students who graduated from college between 2010 and 2012.
 The original data on job outcomes was released by [American Community Survey](https://www.census.gov/programs-surveys/acs/), which conducts surveys and aggregates the data.
 FiveThirtyEight cleaned the dataset and released it on their [Github repo](https://github.com/fivethirtyeight/data/tree/master/college-majors).

 ## Aim

-To Visualize the effect of gender distribution and popularity of various college majors on the future earnings potential.
+To visualize the effect of gender distribution and popularity of various college majors on the future earnings potential.

 ## Dataset